QuentinRa/blog.quentinra.dev/info/ocaml/basic/variables.md

 **What's the use?**

-You got a keyword that you will use almost everytime: `in`.
+You got a keyword that you will use almost every time: `in`.
 We are using it to chain expressions.
 The last one is the one that will be evaluated.

 ```ocaml
 let res =